jolynch/website/content/drafts/there_has_been_inflation.md

 available for these asset classes (say relative to liquid assets like stocks or bonds) and I'm not sufficiently invested in this post to try to get it, so let's just look as some of the tail events that have happened in the last decade and see what we see.

-We can calculate inflation rates with a simple function
+We can calculate inflation rates with a simple function:

 {{< highlight python >}}
 def inflation(p, y):
     """
     Given two prices and two years, calculate the annual inflation rate as a percentage (0-100)
     """
     p1, p2 = p
     y1, y2 = y